rxi/lume/README.md

 ```

 ### lume.hotswap(modname)
-Reloads an already loaded module in place, allowing you to immediatly see the
+Reloads an already loaded module in place, allowing you to immediately see the
 effects of code changes without having to restart the program. `modname` should
 be the same string used when loading the module with require().
 In the case of
 an error the global environment is restored and `nil` plus an error message is